eNMS-automation/eNMS/docs/automation/services.rst

 Service Management
 ------------------

-All services are displayed in the :guilabel:`Automation / Services` page in the ``Automation`` section, where you can edit, duplicate, delete, export and run existing services, and create new ones.
+All services are displayed in :guilabel:`Automation / Services` , where you can edit, duplicate, delete, export and run existing services, and create new ones.
 Export creates a YaML representation of a service in the ``files / exported_services`` directory.
 This allows migrating services from one VM to another if you are using multiple VMs.